uploadcare/react-widget/readme.md

 **[Read Uploadcare + React Integration Guide][react-guide]**

 **Note**, this library comes untranspiled.
-It means, if you want to support IE11, make sure you transpile `node_modules`.
+It means that if you want to support IE11, make sure you transpile `node_modules`.
 [Learn more][es6-debate]

 [![Build Status][build-img]][build-link]